Winner Recruitment Stadium

 As the referee brought an end to the game, the spirited Yellows received warm applause.

 Meanwhile, Tranmere commenced with their pre-match warm down.
-They next play Fleetwood Town FC on Saturday.
+They next play Fleetwood Town on Saturday.

-Town next line up against Rucorn Town FC on the same day, reverting to a custom 3pm kick off.
+Town next line up against Runcorn Town on the same day, reverting to a custom 3pm kick off.